ig3/srf/README.md

 $ node bin/cmd.js import <export file>
 $ node bin/cmd.js
 ```
 The import supports Anki exports and shared decks (.apkg files).
+When I
+migrated from Anki, I exported all decks as an Anki deck package (\*.apkg),
+including media, then imported this into srf.

 Browse to http://localhost:8000/.